xtremexp/UT4X-Converter/README.md

 - Open the UT4 Editor
 - Create new level ("File -> New level ...") and select "Empty level"
 - Import sounds
--- Browser to /Maps/WIP/<MapName>-UT99/U1
--- Click on "Import" and select converted sounds file from <UT4ConverterPath>/Converted/<MapName>/Sounds -- Make sounds loop if needed (double click on it and set "looping" to true).
+-- Browse to /Maps/WIP/<MapName>-UT99/U1 path using the internal browser -- Click on "Import" and select converted sound files from <UT4ConverterPath>/Converted/<MapName>/Sounds -- Make sounds loop if needed (double click on it and set "looping" to true).
 Generally sounds with name containing "loop" word are loop sounds
+(e.g:  "AmbOutside_Looping_waves4")
 - Import converted map
 -- "File -> Import ..."
 -- Select the file <UT4ConverterPath>/Converted/<MapName>/Level/<MapName>-UT99/U1.t3d